 What to Buy

 Now, let’s take a closer look at the unique and typical gifts you can find at the Christkindlmarkt in Klagenfurt.
-From beautifully handcrafted decorations to special regional products, the stalls teem with gifts that cater to a myriad of tastes and interests.
+From beautifully handcrafted decorations to special regional products, the stalls teem with gifts catering to various tastes and interests.

 Hand-blown Glass Ornaments are an integral part of Austrian Christmas markets.
-Crafted by skilled artisans, these delicate ornaments come in various shapes, sizes and colours.
+Skilled artisans craft these delicate ornaments in various shapes, sizes and colours.
 Purchasing a unique, handmade ornament is not only a way to decorate your Christmas tree but also a means to support local craft.

 Traditional Austrian Clothing items, such as scarves, gloves, and hats made of local wool, often feature in the market stalls.
 These warm and practical accessories, often adorned with traditional designs and patterns, can make for a thoughtful gift that carries a touch of Austrian culture.